-Payment of the proceeds of a sale of a 2005 Bond effected by a U.S. or foreign broker will be subject to information reporting requirements and backup withholding unless the Beneficial Owner properly certifies under penalties of perjury as to such Beneficial Owner's foreign status and certain other conditions are met, or the Beneficial Owner otherwise establishes an exemption.
-Information reporting requirements and backup withholding generally will not apply to any payment of the proceeds of a sale of a 2005 Bond effected outside the United States by a foreign office of a broker.
-However, unless such a broker has documentary evidence in its records that such Beneficial Owner is a non-U.S. holder and certain other conditions are met, or the Beneficial Owner otherwise establishes an exemption, information reporting will apply to a payment of the proceeds of the sale of a 2005 Bond effected outside the United States by such a broker if it:
+Payment of the proceeds of a sale of a 2006 Bond effected by a U.S. or foreign broker will be subject to information reporting requirements and backup withholding unless the Beneficial Owner properly certifies under penalties of perjury as to such Beneficial Owner's foreign status and certain other conditions are met, or the Beneficial Owner otherwise establishes an exemption.
+Information reporting requirements and backup withholding generally will not apply to any payment of the proceeds of a sale of a 2006 Bond effected outside the United States by a foreign office of a broker.
+However, unless such a broker has documentary evidence in its records that such Beneficial Owner is a non-U.S. holder and certain other conditions are met, or the Beneficial Owner otherwise establishes an exemption, information reporting will apply to a payment of the proceeds of the sale of a 2006 Bond effected outside the United States by a certain other conditions are met, or the Beneficial Owner otherwise establishes an exemption, information reporting will apply to a payment of the proceeds of the sale of a 2006 Bond effected outside the United States by such a broker if it: